-The AS2 is our medium-firm option and recommended mattress for back sleepers. that sleeping on a medium-firm mattress is a good way to ease back pain.
+The AS2 is our medium-firm option and recommended mattress for back sleepers.
+Studies suggest Verified Source National Library of Medicine (NIH) World’s largest medical library, making biomedical data and information more accessible.
+View source that sleeping on a medium-firm mattress is a good way to ease back pain.
 If you’re waking up sore or stiff, our AS2 mattress can help you experience better sleep.

 The mattress has three layers of foam: